kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Plugin

+- Only activate pods we need to schedule
 - Somehow ensure that the cluster state is the same throghout execution.
 Consider to evict non-planned pods.
 - Add a verifier of the solvers plan in IsImprovement.
 - Provide the best solution found so far to next solvers; so they have to improve from that.